Student Handbook

 Resident Responsibilities

-The resident agrees to make payment of all room and board fees.
-Payment or arrangements to pay will be made during the first three days of each academic semester.
+The resident agrees to make payment of all room and board charges.
+Payment or arrangements to pay will be made during the first three (3) days of each academic semester.
 The resident agrees to comply with all rules, regulations, policies and procedures of Northeastern Junior College, the Residence Life Program and the State of Colorado.
 Publications noting the policies and procedures of the college are the College Catalog, Student Handbook and the Residence Hall Contract.

 Rates